StyNW7/Computer_Science_Indonesia/README.md

 Hi Everyone 👋

-This Repository will provides many information, resources, and guides in Computer Science Major based on global or international curriculum standard.
+This Repository will provides many information, resources, and guides in Computer Science Major 📝

-All of the resources are for free, so anyone can learn Computer Science! 🆓⭐
+All of the resources are for free, so anyone can learn Computer Science anytime and anywhere! 🆓⭐

 ### Content

 This repository provides material courses in:
-- Algorithms using C / C++
+- Algorithms
-- Data Structures using C / C++
+- Data Structures
 - Program Design Methods
 - Basic Statistics
 - Calculus
 - Scientific Computing
 - Web Design

+### Algorithms

+- <a href="https://github.com/zhiwehu/Python-programming-exercises"> 100 Python Programming Exercices </a>

 ### Data Structures

-- <a href="https://github.com/StyNW7/Data_Structures"> Personal Data Structures Repository </a>
+- <a href="https://github.com/StyNW7/Data_Structures"> My Data Structures Repository using C / C++ </a>

+### Ultimate Resources

+- <a href="https://github.com/freeCodeCamp/freeCodeCamp"> freeCodeCamp 🔥🔥 </a>
+- <a href="https://github.com/practical-tutorials/project-based-learning"> Project Based Learning (PBL) </a>

 ### Contributing